As Thousands Cheer: Productions

 The revue opened on Broadway at the Music Box Theatre on September 30, 1933, and became a hit, running for 400 performances, which was rare during the Great Depression.
 It was staged by Hassard Short with choreography by Charles Weidman.
 The musical starred Helen Broderick, Marilyn Miller, Clifton Webb and Ethel Waters, and featured José Limón as the lead dancer.
-The London-based version of the show, retitled Stop Press, opened on February 21, 1935, at the Adelphi Theatre.

 In 1934, Dorothy Stone took over the roles played by Miller.

+A revision of the show, titled Stop Press, opened at the Adelphi Theatre in London on February 21, 1935.
+It dropped some of Berlin's songs and added several songs by Arthur Schwartz and Howard Dietz, and one, "How Can I Hold You Close Enough", by Johnny Green, Yip Harburg and Edward Heyman.

 The Drama Department presented the revue at the off-Broadway Greenwich House Theater from June 2, 1998, through June 14, 1998.
 Directed by Christopher Ashley with musical staging by Kathleen Marshall, the cast included Kevin Chamberlin, Judy Kuhn, Howard McGillin, Paula Newsome, Mary Beth Peil and B. D. Wong.
 Reviews were extremely positive.
 The show has had a number of other revivals both in the U.S. and internationally.